smikhalevski/tag-soup/README.md

 const TagSoup = require('tag-soup/lib/html');
 ```

-This would require a 16 KB (gzipped) bundle with:
+This would require a 16 kB (gzipped) bundle with:

 - Everything from XML bundle;
 - Support of implicit void tags like `<img>`;